 - a person who has a domestic violence restraining order against him/her which includes a finding that the person is a credible threat to the potential victim's physical safety

-It's also illegal for someone to ship, transport or receive a gun or ammunition if he/she is under indictment for a crime punishable by more than one year in prison.
+It is also illegal for someone to ship, transport or receive a gun or ammunition if he/she is under indictment for a crime punishable by more than one year in prison.
 The law is murky as to whether such a person under indictment may merely "possess" a gun.
 (18 U.S.C. § 922(n)).

 There are a few white-collar crimes carrying more than one year in prison that are not covered by the federal gun ban.
 These include felonies "pertaining to antitrust violations, unfair trade practices, restraints of trade, or other similar offenses relating to the regulation of business practices."
-Therefore, being convicted of one of these crimes doesn't bar the person from possessing firearms.
+Therefore, being convicted of one of these crimes does not bar the person from possessing firearms.
 (18 U.S.C. § 921(a)(20)(A))

 Nevada v.
 Federal law